Eski9000/Eski9000/README.md

 I’m Eski9000
-I’m currently learning more python soon js
+learing python
-How to reach me Eski#9000
+How to reach me Eski#6423

 <!---
 Eski9000/Eski9000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.